chrsmj/pngnx23299/README.md

 A couple of questions will pop-up at the start of the install.
 Answer those, wait a minute, possibly restart the TARGET when prompted (if it is a virtual machine), then the rest should take care of itself, providing you a link to access the web GUI when finished.

+### Tag: extra

+Installs only the extra FreePBX modules, beyond basic ones from the default basic installation:

+`ansible-playbook -k -K -i TARGET, -t extra playbook.yml`

+### Tag: firewall

+Resets only the firewall portions:

+`ansible-playbook -k -K -i TARGET, -t firewall playbook.yml`

+### Tag: gui

+Installs only the FreePBX parts:

+`ansible-playbook -k -K -i TARGET, -t gui playbook.yml`

+### Tag: nonfree

+Installs nonfree Asterisk codecs and DAHDI firmware:

+`ansible-playbook -k -K -i TARGET, -t nonfree playbook.yml`

-### Tag: uninstall
+### Tag: plus

-Removes most of the FreePBX parts:
+Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra:

-`ansible-playbook -k -K -i TARGET, -t uninstall playbook.yml`
+`ansible-playbook -k -K -i TARGET, -t plus playbook.yml`

 ### Tag: splat